Imaginary Geometry I: Interacting SLEs: The Schramm-Loewner evolution

+Let~$T_\epsilon$ denote absolute value of the total (cumulative) change to $\Fh_t(z_0)$ that occurs during these intervals.
+On the event that the quadratic variation is less than some value~$\delta$, the probability that $T_\epsilon$ exceeds a constant $a>0$ is bounded by the probability that the absolute value of a Brownian motion run for time~$\delta$ exceeds~$a$.

-To this end, note that the expected size of the total change of $\Fh_t(z)$ during these intervals is zero since $\Fh_t(z)$ it is a local martingale that is bounded if stopped at time $T$ (hence a martingale if stopped at time $T$).
-Moreover, Condition~\ref{lbl::awayfromcollision} implies that the quadratic variation of $\Fh_t(z)$ that occurs during these intervals tends to zero as $\epsilon$ tends to zero.
-Thus if we take a sequence of $\epsilon$ values decreasing fast enough, we can arrange so that the total change to $\Fh_t(z)$ during these intervals tends to zero almost surely.
-Hence the sum of the changes to $I_t$ during these intervals tends to zero, and since $I_t$ only changes when $W_t - V^{1,L}_t = 0$ we find that that $I_t$ is almost surely constant up until time $T$.
-Repeating this procedure iteratively (choosing new $z$ values as necessary) allows us to conclude that $I_t$ is almost surely constant for all time. \end{proof}
+Now, one can use the Borel-Cantelli lemma to show that we can take a sequence~$(\epsilon_k)$ of~$\epsilon$ values decreasing fast enough so that the event that the quadratic variation corresponding to~$\epsilon_k$ a.s.\ exceeds $2^{-k}$ for at most finitely many~$k$.
+On this event, one can use the probability bound above and another application of Borel-Cantelli to show that~$T_{\epsilon_k}$ a.s.\ exceeds~$a$ for at most finitely many values of $k$.
+Since this is true for any $a$, we conclude that a.s. $\lim_{k \to \infty} T_{\epsilon_k} = 0$.
+Hence the sum of the changes to $I_t$ during these intervals tends to zero, and since $I_t$ only changes when $W_t - V^{1,L}_t = 0$ we find that $I_t$ is almost surely constant up until time $T$.
+Repeating this procedure iteratively (choosing new $z_0$ values as necessary) allows us to conclude that $I_t$ is almost surely constant for all time.